Mrk-Nguyen/insight-h1b_statistics/README.md

 2. concurrency
 3. MapReduce

+Furthermore I've decided to ingest the data and only keep the most important data in objects for simplicity and efficient memory usage.

 ### Data exploration

 It is assumed that the input data will be a CSV file delimited by the semicolon character ";".
 The first issue I saw involved the delimiter